 Samsung put a giant 4,000 mAh battery in the Galaxy Note 9, which means it should last much longer than the company’s other phones.

 But the Note 9 didn’t turn in the best results on the Tom’s Guide Battery Test (continuous web-surfing over T-Mobile’s LTE network until the phone dies) initially lasting 11 hours and 16 minutes.
 We turned off the phone's adaptive display feature, and retested: the Note 9 lasted an extra 10 minutes on the test.

-Don’t get me wrong, that’s solid enough to land the device on our list of Longest Lasting Smartphones, where its best time of 11:26 lands it in the top 20 and just ahead of devices like the iPhone 8 Plus.
+Don’t get me wrong, that’s solid enough to land the device on our list of longest-lasting smartphones, where its best time of 11:26 lands it in the top 20.
 It’s also 90 minutes better than the average smartphone’s battery life (9:48).